-- Before you start preparing your installation's monitoring methodology plan, you will also find GD 3 on the completion of the reporting template useful for understanding what kind of data will be required in the baseline report.
-For the latter process, continue reading the current document, in particular chapters 4 to 6. - Depending on your installation, you may also be interested in rules for transfers of heat between installations (GD 6), treatment of waste gases in the FAR, and GD 9 which explains in detail system boundaries and special data requirements for all product benchmarks. - Due to the relationship between annual emissions monitoring (in line with the MRR) and the monitoring required by the FAR you may also find it useful to get acquainted with the basic principles of the MRR.
-This is the purpose of the MRR "Quick guide for stationary installations" and MRR guidance document No. 1 "The MRR general guidance for installations". - Operator of an installation classified as an "electricity generator", or installation for the purpose of capture, transport or geological storage of CO2, which does not produce heat or other products eligible for free allocation: - In principle such installations are not eligible for free allocation under Article 10a of the Directive.
-However, for confirming this status the operator will find it useful to get in touch with the responsible Competent Authority (CA).
-Some CAs may still require the operator to confirm this situation, e.g. by submitting an (empty) baseline report (no verification necessary).
-Reading any of the FAR related guidance documents is optional.
-The Commission's guidance on the identification of electricity generators2 is useful. - If the installation is situated in one of the Member States eligible for granting support under Article 10c of the EU ETS Directive ("Option for transitional free allocation for the modernisation of the energy sector"), it is advisable to get in touch with the CA responsible for the implementation of that Article. - Operator of an installation that intends to renounce its free allocation: - Section 2.3.3 of this document should help to understand the consequences of renunciation of free allocation, as well as related roles, responsibilities and timelines. - If after reading that section you come to the conclusion, that you still want to apply for free allocation for your installation, please go ahead as described above for other operators. - Operator of a new entrant: - A new entrant is an installation which has received its greenhouse gas emissions permit (i.e. the permit issued in accordance with Articles 5 and 6 of the EU ETS Directive) after 30 June 2019 or 30 June 2024, respectively.
-While the requirements on monitoring methodology plans and providing data needed for allocation to the CA are similar and based on the same principles of the FAR, the timing of submissions will be different. - Please refer first to section 2.3.2 of this document, as well as to guidance document No. 7 ("Guidance on new entrants and closures"), before continuing as advised for "Operator of an installation, who is new to the topic of free allocation" above.
+- Before you start preparing your installation's monitoring methodology plan (MMP), you will also find GD 3 on the completion of the reporting template useful for understanding what kind of data will be required in the baseline data report.
+For the latter process, continue reading the current document, in particular chapters 4 to 6. - Depending on your installation, you may also be interested in rules for transfers of heat between installations (GD 6), treatment of waste gases in the FAR (GD 8), and GD 9, which explains in detail system boundaries and special data requirements for all product benchmarks. - Due to the relationship between annual emissions monitoring (in line with the MRR) and the monitoring required by the FAR you may also find it useful to get acquainted with the basic principles of the MRR.
+This is the purpose of the MRR "Quick guide for stationary installations" and MRR guidance document 1: "The MRR general guidance for installations". - Operator of an installation that intends to renounce its free allocation: - Section 2.2.3 of this document should help to understand the consequences of renunciation of free allocation, as well as related roles, responsibilities and timelines. - If after reading that section you come to the conclusion, that you still want to apply for free allocation for your installation, please go ahead as described above for other operators. - Operator of a new entrant: - A new entrant is an installation, that has received its greenhouse gas emissions permit (i.e. the permit issued in accordance with Articles 5 and 6 of the EU ETS Directive) after 30 June 2024.
+While the requirements on monitoring methodology plans and providing data needed for allocation to the CA are similar and based on the same principles of the FAR, the timing of submissions will be different. - Please refer first to section 2.2.2 of this document, as well as to GD 7 ("Guidance on new entrants and closures"), before continuing as advised for "Operator of an installation, who is new to the topic of free allocation" above. - Aircraft operator: Free allocation to aircraft operators is not subject of Article 10a of the EU ETS Directive.
+Please refer to the MRR "Quick guide for aircraft operators", and MRR guidance document 2: "General guidance for Aircraft Operators" for monitoring issues. - Verifier: - GD 4 specifically deals with verification of data required by the FAR. - Furthermore, for understanding of the requirements imposed on the operator, it is advisable to read the same documents suggested above for "operators new to the topic of free allocation in the EU ETS". - As GD 4 advises, the general principles of EU ETS verification should be known to verifiers.
+For this purpose, refer to the guidance material provided for the AVR, in particular EGD I "The Accreditation and Verification Regulation - Explanatory Guidance Document No.1", or the AVR Quick Guide for Verifiers (for references see section 1.2).